 SF State California Promise Program

-Application Requirements for Spring 2024
+Application Requirements for Fall 2024

 In order to apply to the program, students must meet the following requirements:

-• Completed an Associate Degree for Transfer (AA-T or AS-T) prior to the start of the Spring 2024 semester.
-AA-T or AS-T must be verified by SF State Undergraduate Admissions by February 24, 2024.
+• Complete an Associate Degree for Transfer (AA-T or AS-T) before the start of the Fall 2024 semester.

 • Qualify for California residency or AB 540

-• Submit an application to the program by February 24, 2024
+• Submit an application to the program by September 27th, 2024

 Once accepted in the program, students must maintain the following requirements to remain eligible: